Special Education Standard Major

 EDUC 102Learning & Teaching (GT-SS3)3

-EDUC 202Education and Schooling in the U.S. (GT-SS3)3
+EDUC 202Past, Present, and Future of Schooling in the US (GT-SS3)3

 EDUC 210Science Teaching Methods3

-EDUC 326Equity, Diversity and Social Justice in Education3
+EDUC 326Equity, Diversity, and Social Justice in Education3

 EDUC 340Application of Pedagogy and Practice3